marinamega/Humans-versus-Machines/README.md

   Annotations produced by the automated (machine learning–based) annotator.

 - `image_quality.xlsx`
-  Presence and absence of image imperfections used to estimate image quality.
+  Quantitative metrics and presence and absence image imperfections used to estimate image quality.

 - `all_expert_annotations.xlsx`
   All expert annotations from both training and evaluation sets, used to calculate benthic organism coverage.